bgachara/bgachara.github.io/posts/rust_ref.md

 - Closures are a kind of lazy function that allow access variables from the local environment.

 ```

 ### Return values

-- we can specify value with -> operator followed by returned type.
+- We can specify value with ->operator followed by returned type.

 ```rust